 How far should your lights be from your autoflowers?

 That depends on the light.
 A general rule is to start at a distance of 60cm for HID lights and 30cm for LEDs, and adjust as needed throughout the grow.
-Make sure to check with the manufacturer's recommendations for your specific light model.
+Make sure to check with the manufacturer's recommendations for your specific light model, and use the back of your hand to see how hot the air feels close to the canopy.